Investing your money sounds like something only the super-rich do and impossibly complicated or far-reaching for us working folk.

 A high-yield savings account is best for those who want to put their money somewhere safe for the short term.

 The reason why we recommend an HYSA for the short term is because of the interest rate.
 Although a high-yield savings account offers much more interest than regular savings, it’s still going to be a small amount of interest when compared to other kinds of investments.

 Where to Get Started

-We recommend opening an account with a company like Citibank or Marcus, which have some great rates at the moment for their high-yield savings accounts.
+We recommend opening an account with a company like CIT Bank or Chime, which have some great rates at the moment for their high-yield savings accounts.
 But be sure to do your research to look around and see if there are any better ones out there, as it tends to change.